Nostalgic Poems from a Macedonian Village

 26Four friends from the village

-27On top of the monuments
+27Upon the monuments

 29Summary of our life in Canada

-30Our first RESTAURANT
+30Our first Restaurant

 31Our children